 This section of the World Bowls website deals with matters relating to the training and accreditation of umpires.
-The World Bowls Laws Committee has produced a document to support the introduction of a uniform set of training and examination procedures worldwide.
-The sections of this document have been added to this section of the website as an interactive learning resource.
+The World Bowls Laws Committee has produced an Umpire Development document to support the introduction of a uniform set of training and examination procedures worldwide.
+Elements of this document have been added to this section of the website to create an interactive learning resource.
 The pages contain videos and photographs to assist with learning.
-Descriptions of the interactive sections can be found in the Contents List below, each section can be accessed by clicking on its name.
-Throughout each section you can navigate backward and forward through the pages using the buttons and the bottom of each page.
+Descriptions of the interactive sections can be found in the contents list below, each section can be accessed by clicking on its name.
+Throughout each section you can navigate backward and forward through the pages using the buttons at the bottom of each page.

 Measuring Equipment & Procedures